-The best way to enjoy the night view of Hakodate is to stand at the observatory as the sun begins to set and watch as day turns into a night with dazzling lights coming on little by little!
+The best way to enjoy Mount Hakodate's night view is to stand at the observatory as the sun begins to set and watch as day turns into a night with dazzling lights coming on little by little!
 Those wishing to get good photos may wish to come earlier than sunset so as to secure a good spot before it becomes too crowded.

 Restaurant Genova, located on the second floor of the summit observatory, offers a superb view of Hakodate city.
 The daytime view is also excellent!

 This restaurant serves Western and Japanese dishes made with Hokkaido ingredients.

 The Special Lunch Plan (1,550 yen including tax) allows you to select one item from the menu, such as seafood curry or spaghetti, and is combined with a round-trip ropeway ticket.
 It is a good bargain and available from when the restaurant opens at 11:30 a.m. up until 2:00 p.m.
 You need to purchase the Lunch Plan Ticket at the ropeway ticket sales window in Sanroku Station.

 The Hokkaido Beef Stew (2,900 yen including tax) is a popular dinner item.

 Although rich in flavor it has a clean aftertaste that makes it easy to eat and is very delicious.
 It goes really well with wine.